-If you are a City employee or job applicant filing a discrimination complaint with the City, DHR EEO follows a defined process for reviewing your allegation(s).
-This process is detailed in the table below.
-It is DHR EEO’s goal to complete these reviews within 180 days of receiving the complaint.
+If you are a City employee, applicant, intern, volunteer, or contractor filing a discrimination complaint with the City, DHR EEO follows a defined process for reviewing your allegation(s).

 #1: Employee Files a Complaint

 Submit a complaint to DHR EEO or your department detailing the following information:

 - Preferred contact information

 - Issue and basis for your complaint

 - Date of alleged discriminatory, harassing, or retaliatory conduct

 - Any witnesses to the alleged conduct

 - Documentation to support your complaint